 A Short History of Phuket Town

-As a fact, Phuket town rests its heritage on a past that was there long before tourism.Originally deriving from a Chinese port built by rich tin barons.
-They came with the huge Chinese immigration.
+As a fact, Phuket town rests its heritage on a past long before tourism—originally deriving from a Chinese port built by wealthy tin barons.
+They came with the massive Chinese immigration.
 This wave made the Chinese become the dominant group on the island and in Phuket town by the 1890s.
-The more ornate two floor shophouses became more common in the early 20th century.
+The more ornate two-floor shophouses became more common in the early 20th century.

-However, before that the houses were more rustic, simple but still with thick walls.
+However, before that, the houses were more rustic, simple but still with thick walls.
 Sometimes the Sino-Portuguese style accredits to the founder of Singapore, Sir Stamford Raffles.
 Shall we call them Sino -British instead?
 Strait’s architecture is often the word more preferred nowadays.